Most Common Wasp Infestations on San Diego Properties

-Wasp control should be completed by a professional that can do it safely and with the proper products, one that has the equipment needed, including cab & chassis trucks.
+Wasp control should be completed by a professional that can do it safely and with the proper products.
 Either by trapping, baiting or chemically exterminating them.
 Remember that as wasp stingers have no barbs, they can be used repeatedly and more when they get inside of the clothing.
 It does not matter if the problem is on the exterior or the interior, wasps create a safety hazard and sometimes can trigger life-threatening allergies in certain people.
 There are close to 225,000 hospital visits and as many as 100 deaths per year related to wasp attacks.
 Wasps will try to sting you or anyone that is close by if they sense that a poison is being applied to their nests, and even the toughest chemical might not stop all the wasps from coming back out so do be especially careful if you come near them.

 For a safe control of your wasp problem give us a call at (619) 421 – 2101 or send us a Message Online, so that one of our expert technicians will assist you.
 With the proper tools and experience, we will be able to resolve your situation in a safe and environmentally conscious way.